 There are plenty of opportunities for members to become involved in working alongside us in our children and youth activities.

 All people volunteering to serve in this way, whether or not they are parents, are asked to go through an application process prior to working within the children’s/youth work.
 This reflects current governmental recommendations, which as a church we have adopted in order to create a safe environment for all.
-Our recruiter for those who want to apply to work with our children and young people is Natasha Baker and Ruben Shaw.
+Our recruiter for those who want to apply to work with our children and young people is Natasha Baker.
 If you would like to apply to help serve our children and young people in some capacity she will be able to help you and she can be contacted by sending an email to email@example.com